 Before we talk about probiotics, let’s first define what it is.

-Probiotics are live microorganisms that exist in the digestive system, which digest food, protect the body and produce nutrients.
-They come in several different species and when they are balanced, they significantly improve our health.
-Probiotics are also important to remain healthy and keep diseases at bay by helping the body produce certain nutrients that keep it strong.
-But how exactly do they work?
+Probiotics are live microorganisms existing in the digestive system that digest food, protect the body, and produce nutrients.
+There are several different species and when they are balanced, they significantly improve our health.
+Probiotics are also important in keeping diseases at bay by helping the body produce nutrients that keep it strong.

 What are the types of probiotics?

 Probiotics come in strains, the two most common being: lactobacillus and bifidobacterium.

 Lactobacillus produces lactase or enzymes that break down lactose, lactic acid, or milk and sugar.
 Lactobacillus bacteria are found naturally in the mouth, small intestine, and the vagina.
 This type of bacteria produces lactic acid, which helps control bad bacteria and boosts muscle fuel and the body’s absorption of nutrients.

 On the other hand, bifidobacterium is found in food like yogurt and sauerkraut and is known to support the immune system, limit the growth of harmful bacteria in the intestine, and help break down lactose into nutrients.

 There are a lot of probiotics already living in the human body but they are also consumed when you eat fermented products, specifically yogurt, cheese (like gouda, cheddar, Swiss, parmesan or in some pickled vegetables like miso, sauerkraut, and pickles.
 The six common strains you’ll find in food and supplements are B. animalis, B. breve, B. lactis, B. longum, L. acidophilus, and L. reuteri, which all have their own corresponding benefits to the body.

 How do probiotics work?